AustinAbbott/manual/src/content/blog/hello-world.md

 ---
 title: So, you decided to buy an Astro Van
-description: The story of buying my Astro Van
+description: My thoughts on buying an Astro Van
-published: 2023-04-23
+published: 2023-04-18
 ---

 Living in the West near the Rocky Mountains, $100k+ Sprinter vans are everywhere.
 And yeah, you want one (how could you not?)
 But for the price of a condo?
 After a while, you start wondering if there's another way.
 What if you could get all the adventure, off-roading, and mountain bike carrying capabilities for a tenth of the price?